 Despite its location so close to Los Angeles, Channel Islands National Park is one of the least visited parks in the country.
 Only accessible by boat, the Channel Islands’ isolation reliably staves off the hordes, offering an opportunity to enjoy a unique ecosystem in an untrammeled setting.
 Make the trip at the right time of year, and you could even spot some whales along the way.
 Visiting the Channel Islands offers a true getaway, just off the coast of Ventura.

 Founder & CEO of Mommy Poppins

-I was born in Park Slope, spent my early years in the West Village and by the time I graduated high school, had lived in 4 of the 5 boroughs.
-Growing up in NYC in the '70s meant the streets were my playgrounds, museums and avant garde music venues were the kid-friendly activities and living downtown taught me the importance of creating community for families in NYC.
+Anna was born in Park Slope, spent her early years in the West Village.
+By the time she graduated high school, she had lived in 4 of the 5 boroughs.
+Growing up in NYC in the '70s meant the streets were her playgrounds.
+Museums and avant garde music venues were the kid-friendly activities.
+And living downtown taught her the importance of creating community for families in NYC.

-Now, raising my own two children in Lower Manhattan, I try to create the same sense of magic and community that I grew up with, despite today's more commercialized version of kid-friendly New York.
+Now, raising her own two children in the city, she tries to create the same sense of magic and community she felt growing up, despite today's more commercialized version of kid-friendly New York.